 These include:

-Some actions allow fixing classic problems, such as color gradient, and halos.
+Some actions allow fixing classic problems, such as color gradients and halos.

-Other actions are more oriented towards enhancing the image by reducing, noise, adding contrast, etc.
+Other actions are more oriented towards enhancing the image by reducing noise, adding contrast, and so on.

 The use is simple: choose your action and execute it.
 The result overwrites your original layer.